Thoughts on Bakuman: One of the Most Sexist Shonen Manga

 So my issue with Bakuman is that it’s a GOOD series EXCEPT for the fact it’s blatantly sexist.
 Because that it’s good, the only thing it’s doing is reinforcing the “it’s okay to treat/view women this way” a lot stronger than other series.
 At least now that it’s ended, the hype will start dying down.

 Then there’s outwardly shutting down someone’s goals/dreams based on their sex alone.
 One of the characters outwardly spoke about how smart girls, grade-wise, are stupid and girls like the main-girl are intelligent because she purposefully gets average grades and focuses on being an ideal girl to men.
 Okay…this is actually a debatable issue which I’ll save for the next paragraph.
 But the obvious undertone of this is that to the guy stating this stuff: Women shouldn’t be intelligent.
 They shouldn’t be out there getting an education and working for their own living.
 They should be busy focusing on dumbing themselves down to be available to men.
-In other words, this manga is showing that it’s the CORRECT DECISION to dumb yourself down and NOT strive for education and dreams/goals beyond what women are expected to do because you’re a women.
+In other words, this manga is showing that it’s the CORRECT DECISION to dumb yourself down and NOT strive for education and dreams/goals beyond what women are expected to do because you’re a woman.
 At least in other series, Naruto for example, there are ACTUALLY some female ninjas!